submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### Other changes

+* Fixed an issue in Service Discovery where un-exporting a Service on one cluster and then quickly exporting it on another cluster could result in a missing `ServiceImport` resource and cause name resolution failures.

 ## v0.14.8 (June 28, 2024)

 * Reduced and restricted the RBAC permissions for the various Submariner components to only what is actually needed to reduce any